 They found that by stacking smaller modules on top of one another, they could create a device with an amazing performance that occupied a minimal amount of space.
 The device is small enough that it can be placed directly inside the ear and only needs to be taken out for recharging or replacement.

 Small Hearing Aid Maintenance

-Further endeavors for the EU WiserBAN project include reducing the energy consumption of the microsystem in order to limit the amount of times it needs to be recharged or replaced.
-Future research interests for the project include engineering specialized antennae, creating other wireless services and extending the battery life of these microsystems to about 5 months.
+Further endeavors for the EU WiserBAN project include reducing the energy consumption of the microsystem in order to limit the number of times it needs to be recharged or replaced.
+Future research interests for the project include engineering specialized antennae, creating other wireless services, and extending the battery life of these microsystems to about 5 months.

 Small Hearing Aids and Wireless Connections

 The wireless system feature provided by the microsystem is a welcome advantage because it enables the hearing aid to function without a relay station, an additional device that was necessary when using earlier editions.
 These wireless microsystems rely on other standards aside from Bluetooth, which normally causes signaling interference with other devices.

 Alternatives to conventional hearing aids include bone-anchored hearing aid devices and, in the case of ear deformities, reconstructive ear canal surgery.

 With the arrival of hearing aid microsystems, there are now less invasive and more convenient methods to combat hearing loss.